DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/testing.rst

 * If you have set up your |EX-CS| in |Access Point Mode| (The Recommended approach)

-  * open the network settings on you phone
+  * Open the network settings on you phone
-  * change to the network of the |EX-CS|
+  * Change to the network of the |EX-CS|

-    * id ...
+    * SSID (Network name) : 'DCCEX_xxxxxx' |BR| where the x's are the last 6 digits of your device' MAC address (unique to each device)
-    * password...
+    * Password: 'PASS_xxxxxx' |BR| where the x's are the last 6 digits of your device' MAC address (same as above)

 * If you have set up your |EX-CS| in |Station Mode| (The alternate approach)